 A cerium-based coating for corrosion resistance is applied by exposing a cleaned aluminum-based component to a corrosion-inhibiting cerium solution containing cerium ions in the presence of an oxidizing agent.
 The coating deposits spontaneously without an external source of electrons.

-J. O. Stoffer et al., "Cerium-Based Spontaneous Coating Process for Corrosion Protection of Aluminum Alloys," The Curators of the University of Missouri, May 2006.
+J. O. Stoffer et al., "Cerium-Based Spontaneous Coating Process for Corrosion Protection of Aluminum Alloys," U.S. Patents, May 2006.

 Materials Science and Engineering

 Patent Application Number

 © 2006 The Curators of the University of Missouri, All rights reserved.

 23 May 2006